Oncoscience

 OVCAR3 cell line of TP53 gene

-The studying high-grade serous ovarian carcinoma (HGSOC), OVCAR3 cell line is a widely utilized in vitro model with advanced-stage ovarian cancer, OVCAR3 retains key molecular characteristics, including TP53 gene and makes it a precious tool for investigating the molecular mechanisms for HGSOC and assessing potential therapeutic approaches.
+The study of high-grade serous ovarian carcinoma (HGSOC) OVCAR3 cell line is a widely utilized in vitro model in advanced-stage ovarian cancer.
+OVCAR3 retains key molecular characteristics, including the TP53 gene and makes it a precious tool for investigating the molecular mechanisms for HGSOC and assessing potential therapeutic approaches.

 Comparing drug repurposing of clinical and laboratory sample data

-The hemocytometer was performed first time during cell suspension before 24 hours of using the drug, the second time after cell culture media changed, and third time after 24 hours of using the drug to check the drug’s cytotoxicity in the OVCAR3 cell line.
+The hemocytometer was performed first during cell suspension 24 hours before the use of the drug, the second time after cell culture media changed, and the third time 24 hours after using the drug to check the drug’s cytotoxicity in the OVCAR3 cell line.
 The final volume in each 6 WP (well plate) was 2 ml.

-The hemocytometer cell count data presented in the Table 1 provide insights into the responses of OVCAR3 cells to individual and combined drug treatments with metformin and CPZ.
+The hemocytometer cell count data presented in Table 1 provides insight into the responses of OVCAR3 cells to individual and combined drug treatments with metformin and CPZ.

 Clinical sample drug repurposing data

-In the first control group, the baseline dead cell count on day 1 was 2 × 104, which increased modestly to 3 × 104 after media change (day 2) and day 4 remain consistent 3 × 104 dead cell counting and indicating without drug interference.
-Metformin at 0.5 µM initially had 4 × 104 cells then dropping to 2 × 104 after the media change, but then surging to 12 × 104 after 24 hours of drug exposure, suggesting a delayed cell proliferation.
-Similarly, CPZ at 2 µM started at 4 × 104, remained stable on day 2 and increased dead cells to 14 × 104 on day 4 after 24 hours of drug treatment.
-Interestingly, the combination treatment (0.5 µM metformin + 2 µM CPZ) started with 3 × 104 dead cells, next day increased slightly to 4 × 104 and then showed dead cell to 16 × 104 by day 4.
-The Table 1 data indicated that at low concentrations both drugs alone and combined may have even triggered proliferation and only few dead cell were counted.
+In the first control group, the baseline dead cell count on day 1 was 2 × 104, which increased modestly to 3 × 104 after media change on day 2 and day 4 remained consistent 3 × 104 dead cell counting and indicating no drug interference.
+Metformin at 0.5 µM initially had 4 × 104 cells dropping to 2 × 104 after the media change, but then surging to 12 × 104 after 24 hours of drug exposure suggesting a delayed cell proliferation.
+Similarly, CPZ at 2 µM started at 4 × 104, remained stable on day 2, and dead cells increased to 14 × 104 on day 4 after 24 hours of drug treatment.
+Interestingly, the combination treatment (0.5 µM metformin + 2 µM CPZ) started with 3 × 104 dead cells, increased slightly to 4 × 104 on day 2, and then showed dead cells increase to 16 × 104 by day 4.
+Table 1 data indicates that at low concentrations both drugs alone and combined may have even triggered proliferation and only a few dead cell were counted.

 Laboratory sample drug repurposing data